WilliamYi96/Deep-Reinforcement-Learning/Stanford-DRL/Introduction_to_DRL.md

 - Value functions: measures goodness of state and state-action pairs
 - Dynamic Models: predict next state and reward -----  is it means next action towards next state?

+# Difference between RL and supervised learning
+For reinforcement learning:
+- You don't have full access to the function you are trying to optimize--must query it through interaction.
+- Interacting with a stateful world: input xt depend on your previous actions.